 Water & Humidity

-Like most snake plants, it doesn’t need much fertilizer.
+Like most snake plants and other succulent plants, it doesn’t need much fertilizer.
 Over fertilization will cause the leaves to die.
 You can feed the plant with a succulent fertilizer once every 3 weeks during the summer when it starts to flower.
 Dilute the fertilizer to half its strength as labeled on the container.

 The tall foliage can cause your pot to be top heavy.
 The process is similar to repotting a snake plant, where you should use a wide but shallow pot.
 Repot once every 2-3 years to prevent it from getting too rootbound.

-Snake plant propagation can be done in a variety of methods.
-Try leaf cuttings for Sansevieria parva, as they will readily root if given good soil, warmth and bright, filtered light.
+Snake plant propagation can be done in a variety of methods, but trying to glean seed from the relatively fine textured flower is not one of them.
+Try leaf cuttings for Sansevieria parva, as the 0.5 to 1 inch wide leaves will readily root if given good soil, warmth and bright, filtered light.

 Watering and fertilizing lightly is also important when propagating.
 Make sure the soil is dry between individual waterings.
-When they are well rooted, you can move the young plants to a larger pot.
+When the leaves have a v shape and erect stature, they are well rooted.
+You can move the young plants to a larger pot.

 Q. Is Kenya Hyacinth a flowering plant?